syncfusion-content/wpf-docs/wpf/Navigation-pane/Adding-Content-to-GroupBar-Item.md

 ---
 layout: post
-title: Adding Content to GroupBar Item in WPF Navigation Pane control | Syncfusion
+title: Adding Content to GroupBar Item in WPF Navigation Pane | Syncfusion
 description: Learn here all about Adding Content to GroupBar Item support in Syncfusion WPF Navigation Pane (GroupBar) control and more.
 platform: wpf
-control: GroupBar
+control: Navigation Pane
 documentation: ug
 ---